buddycloud/buddycloud.com/slate/source/includes/_subscriptions.md

 ???
 ???
 ```

-Users can automatically follow open channels.

-Users can request access to a closed channel.

-Following works as follows:
-* following an open channel, immediate
+Following behavior is dependent on the channel type.

+Following an _open_ channel is automatically allowed.

-* following a closed channel generates a subscription request
+Following a _private_ channel is generates a subscription request
+* the ueser's subscrition state is set to `pending`
-* a moderator of the closed channel receives a subscription request (immediately if they are online or queued up for when they come online)
+* the private channels `owner` or a `moderator` receives a subscription request (immediately if they are online or queued up for when they come online)
-* the approval or rejection is then sent back to the user trying to follow the channel
+* the `owner` or `moderator` approval [or rejection] is then sent back to the user trying to follow the channel
+* the user's subscription state is changed to `subscribed` ??? [or `none`] ???

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/subscribed`

-<aside class="warning">Requires Basic Authentication.</aside>

 ##Unfollow Channel